William D. Bradford: Education and early life

 Bradford was the fourth of six children born to Ollie Mae Dobbs and George Joel Bradford, a Baptist minister and barbershop owner.
 He moved from Gadsden, Alabama to Cleveland, Ohio as a young child, where he attended East Technical High School and earned money for college by working as a barber in his father's shop.
 He attended Howard University, where he was a linebacker on the football team, graduating with a B.A. in economics in 1967.
 He earned an MBA in 1968 and a PhD in finance in 1971 from the Ohio State University.

 Career

 Bradford was an associate professor of finance at Stanford Graduate School of Business from 1972 to 1980, and chaired the Finance Department and then served as Associate Dean in the Robert H. Smith School of Business at the University of Maryland, College Park from 1984 - 1994.
 In 1994, he become Dean of the University of Washington School of Business.
+Bradford was given the honorary status Dean Emeritus from the University of Washington in 1999.